SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

 {% endhighlight %}

+Check if you get a mapping-1.sam file then erase your folder and go back to master0

+{% highlight bash %} cd

+rm -rf /scratch/formationX

+exit
+{% endhighlight %}

 <a name="practice-6"></a>
 ###  Practice 6 : Use your own Singularity container  with sbatch

-- On the cluster, create a modulefile to use bwa-0.7.17.simg as a module
+- On the cluster, create a modulefile called 0.7.17-singu to use bwa-0.7.17.simg as a module

+You have to add `module load system/singularity/3.6.0` in your modulefile and point to the location of your container

 - Create a folder `~/results2`

-- Copy your script made in practice3 and modify it to use your singularity modulefile of bwa-0.7.17, place your results into `~/results2`
+- Copy your script made in practice3 and modify it to use your singularity modulefile of 0.7.17-singu, place your results into `~/results2`